-9.14.
-The following are example of parameters that should be considered (see Table 2):

-- (a) Passage routes (e.g. seaways) and frequency of passage; - (b) Frequency, type and route of movements to and from the source of HIEEs; - (c) Existing protective measures on passage routes.
+- 9.14.
+The following are examples of hazard parameters that should be considered (see Table 2 in the Appendix): - (a) Passage routes (e.g. seaways) and frequency of passage; - (b) Frequency, type and route of movements to and from the source of HIEEs; - (c) Existing protective measures on passage routes.

 - 9.15.
-The following are example of parameters that should be considered (see Table 4 (2)):
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (2)):Appendix):

 - (a) Impact energy at the shoreside of the nuclear installation or at an offshore facility location:

 - Mass;

 - Velocity;

-- Size, cross-section area in plane of impact, and penetrative capability.
+- Size, cross-section area inof plane of impact, and penetrative capability.

-- (b) Type of missile:
+- (b)-Type of missile:

-- soft missile.
+- =(b) soft Soft missile.

 - (c) Direction of approach.